Virtus Bologna: 2005–2009: National finals and return to Europe

-In the 2005–06 season, Sabatini hired Zare Markovski from Macedonia as new head coach and signed, among others, David Bluthenthal, Dušan Vukčević and Christian Drejer.
+In the 2005–06 season, Sabatini hired Zare Markovski from [North Macedonia] as new head coach and signed, among others, David Bluthenthal, Dušan Vukčević and Christian Drejer.
 Despite a good season's start the team ended 9th, out of the playoffs.

 After the end of the season, Bluthenthal, who was Black V's top scorer, went to Fortitudo, while Virtus confirmed Vukčević and Drejer, as well as coach Markovski.
 Moreover, Sabatini signed Travis Best, a former NBA player for the Indiana Pacers, Brett Blizzard, Guilherme Giovannoni, Vlado Ilievski and Tyrone Grant.
 The team reached the Italian Cup final, losing against Benetton Treviso and placed second in the regular season, qualifying for the playoffs after a five-year absence.
 Markovski's team reached the championship finals, but it was defeated 3–0 by Montepaschi Siena.
 The Black V also reached the EuroCup semi-finals, where it was defeated by the Ukrainian team Azovmash Mariupol.

 In the following summer, the team was suddenly reshaped and Markovski was fired by Sabatini, whose presidency was characterized by his fickle nature, which led him implementing unexpected and often unpopular choices.
 The president hired Stefano Pillastrini as new head coach and signed, among others, Alan Anderson, Delonte Holland, Dewarick Spencer and Roberto Chiacig.
 Virtus participated in the EuroLeague, but arrived last in the Group A, winning only two games out of 14.
 In January 2008, Pillastrini was fired and Renato Pasquali became the new coach; after few months Sabatini re-signed Travis Best, who led the team to the second consecutive Italian Cup final, lost against Avellino.
 However, Virtus ended the season at the 16th place.

 In 2008–09 season, the team was completely renewed with prominent players like the former NBA player Earl Boykins, Keith Langford, Sharrod Ford and the re-sign of Dušan Vukčević.
 After few months, coach Pasquali was succeeded by Matteo Boniciolli.
 On 21 February, Virtus played its third consecutive Italian Cup final, which once again lost against Siena.
 On 26 April 2009, Virtus won the European third tier trophy, the EuroChallenge, against Cholet Basket, thanks to 21 points of the Final Four MVP Keith Langford.
 The team ended the regular season at the 5th place and was eliminated in the first round of national playoffs by Treviso.
 Boniciolli was immediately fired by president Sabatini and the team was reshaped again during summer.